targetta/ankaflow/docs/custom-connection.md

 ## 1. Introduction

-`CustomConnection` allows you to plug in your own connection logic into the Ductflow pipeline.
+`CustomConnection` allows you to plug in your own connection logic into the AnkaFlow pipeline.
 Your custom connection class must implement the base `Connection` interface (or derive from it), and provide the following methods:

 - `tap()`: Extract data from the source
 - `sink()`: Write data to the destination